We Have Sinned

 If it weren't for Christ's sacrifice, then divine justice would not be possible for mankind.
 The penalty for sin had to be paid.
 Either we had to spend eternity in the Lake of Fire, or else God's Son had to suffer in our place and suffer the wrath of God the Father, Who forsook His Son at Calvary.
 God only turns His back on Christ-rejecters Who die in their sins.
 They have chosen by their own unbelief to pay for their own sins.
 Jesus shed His physical blood for our sins at Calvary, to pay for our sins, thus enabling God the Father (the Prosecutor) to offer mankind complete justification. of debt.

 Romans 4:5, “But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.”
 WE HAVE ALL SINNED!
 But the Bible promises that God will count our faith in place of a righteous life.
 So no matter how evil, sinful, rotten and wicked you may be, God will still save you merely by your faith in the Gospel.
 That is, if you'll receive Christ's death, burial and resurrection as full-payment for your sins, then you'll be eternally and immediately saved.
-God is good.
+GOOD IS GOOD!
+GOD IS GOOD!!
+GOD IS SO GOOD!!!

 The Virgin Birth| Jesus Christ Literally Arose from the Grave